-Bond had just seen Vjay dead when he tells Q to "signal M" that he "has to go to a Circus in Karl-Marx-Stadt."
-Octopussy cuts to Bond and M talking, him getting his fake ID, etc. Viewers get a true glimpse of "West Germany" before The Berlin Wall fell via Kurfürstendamm.
+Bond had just seen Vijay dead when he tells Q to "signal M" that he "has to go to a Circus in Karl-Marx-Stadt."
+We then cut to Bond and M talking, him getting his fake ID, etc. Viewers get a true glimpse of "West Germany" before The Berlin Wall fell via Kurfürstendamm.

 The trivia items below may give away important plot points.

 The ending sequence with the Beech-18 aircraft was filmed in Utah, using an old rocket launch catapult.
 When the plane went over the edge, it was supposed to fly straight down, but instead, whilst full of explosives, turned right and flew in a circle unaided over a busy freeway, before crashing harmlessly.
 The actual crash into the ground was re-filmed with a model.